mproffitt/localstack/README.md

 # Localstack installation

 This repo will install and configure localstack and crossplane inside a `kind` cluster running locally on your machine.
-It will then expose ports 80, 443 and 4566 outside of the cluster so you can access localstack services using the AWS CLI and view your resources in `app.localstack.cloud`

-> **Note**
->
-> This setup assumes you are using a localstack professional license.
->
-> If you do not have a professional license and are just using this for personal
+If you have a professional license for localstack, it will install the pro version otherwise the opensource version will be installed.
-> educative purposes, I recommend you sign up for the hobby license which is free.
->
-> If you just want to use the opensource version, you will need to edit the
-> install script and localstack-values.yaml file to remote the pro bindings.

 ## Prerequisites